 Research funding comes from a variety of sources, mainly Research Councils, charities, industries or a combination of these.
 Funding is awarded on a competitive basis and usually only applicants with a 2:1 equivalent or higher are likely to be considered.
-Eligibility for the funding varies; many grants are limited to EU residents or even just UK nationals, depending upon the funding body.
+Eligibility for the funding varies; many grants have specific eligibility criteria based on nationality and/or residency, depending upon the funding body.
 Details are given with specific project adverts.

 If you have been awarded a CONACyT Scholarship, we will also offer you an additional £2,000 for each year of your programme.
 This is 3 years for PhD and 1 year for MSc by Research.

 There are also a range of external bodies that have funding opportunities to offer, and it is always advisable to do some research yourself as to the opportunities available from your own country.

 Applications are always welcome from students who are able to fund their own studies.
 If you have your own funds, you are not restricted to the projects that we advertise.
 The Department is interested to hear about your own research interests and ideas; most supervisors are happy to devise a project that can encompass your own research interest whilst still fitting in with the direction of their own research group.